CoderDojo-Content/Intermediate-Unity/en/DetectingCollisions.md

     }
   ```

-  **OnCollisionEnter()** is a built in function that is called when the object the script is attached to and another object collide.
+  `OnCollisionEnter(Collision col)` is a built in function that is called when the object the script is attached to and another object collide.
 Within this function you have two **GameObjects** `col.gameObject` and `gameObject`. `gameObject` is what the script is attached to (the laser clone) and `col.gameOBject` is the thing colliding with the laser (the asteroid). `col.gameobject.name` returns the name of the object the laser collided with.
 The `if` statement is to make sure that if the laser collided with an asteroid (which will be called Asteroid(Clone)), then the two objects will be destroyed.

 3. Since you're destroying asteroids, you could make it play a sound!
 Create an **Empty** (**GameObject > Create Empty**) and call it "AsteroidExplosion".
 Add an **AudioSource** component to the Empty.
 Open up the "Audio" Assets folder and drag and drop the "DestroyAsteroidSound" sound into the "AsteroidExplosion" **Inspector** for "Audio Clip".
 Finally, uncheck the "Play On Awake" property.